ThanhHaipear/ThanhHaipear/README.md

 🎓 Final-year Information Technology student at PTIT

-💻 Passionate about building practical applications with Python and exploring Computer Vision

 📈 Five years of experience learning about and participating in the Vietnamese stock market